karakarakaraff/100-days-of-code/README.md

 To get started on the offline-first project, I cloned the course's Wittr site and pushed it to my own repo: [karakarakaraff/witter](https://github.com/karakarakaraff/wittr.git).
 The site is currently built for online-only access, and I will be transitioning it to offline first.
 I also tested out the different types of connectivity (perfect, slow, lie-fi, offline) via a node server to give me a better idea of how an online-only site behaves under each circumstance.

 ### Day 2
-I got an intro to service workers through the intermediate mobile web development course.
+I got an intro to service workers through the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html).
 From my understanding, a service worker is basically a script that intercepts all of the requests a browser makes.
 So, for example, instead of the browser going directly to the network, the service worker can redirect the browser to its cache, send the request on to the network, and so on.
 This is the first key to offline first development since the service worker can determine if the network is up, down, slow, etc. (I'm assuming, I haven't actually gotten to how that part works yet), then direct the browser accordingly.

 [Added service worker registration and logging of fetch requests](https://github.com/karakarakaraff/wittr/commit/cb6faa3d17768b07efb0754250405c544999504d): With this commit, I registered the service worker to the website.
 This includes bypassing the service worker on older browsers that can't handle service workers, plus logging a success or failure for registration on browsers that can handle service workers.
 Additionally, I set up a bit of code inside the service worker to log each request the browser makes.
 Then, using Chrome's dev tools, I can see the log.